keitaY/logger_arduino/README.md

 # logger_arduino
-logging analog pin for arduino series
+logging and checking data on analog pins for arduino series
 ![sample](sample.jpg)

+logging raw voltage data of analog pins(A0~A2) and times (micro seconds) LPF for the viewer included (optional) (normally on)